 "I don't care if anyone talks about me.
 Why, what are they saying?"
-The rumor mill is the biggest drag, and greatest joy, of small town life.
+The rumour mill is the biggest drag, and greatest joy, of small town life.
 It is a poisoned chocolate cookie: SO BAD and SO GOOD.
 Knowing everything you say can and will be held against you, you've gotta choose the time and place wisely.
 Prince Edward Island writer Dave Atkinson offers this dicta: never gossip in a restaurant.
 "You have a 100 percent chance the person at the next table knows that person.
 It will get back to them."
-One-hundred percent, can confirm.
+100 percent, can confirm.

 Securing anything good, from a job with dental to decent weed, requires "knowing a guy."
 Nepotism is so ingrained in the Maritimes that it generally passes unremarked.
-How much you choose to learn about vast companies that control the region's economic livelihood, the future of the environment, and God knows what else, is up to you.
-Don't worry: They definitely have our best interests in mind.
+How much you choose to learn about vast companies that control the region's economic livelihood, the future of the environment, and god knows what else, is up to you.
+Don't worry: they definitely have our best interests in mind.
 Shh.
 Learn to love Big Brother.

 Binge drinking is a hallowed social sacrament: the Maritimes report the highest rates of alcohol abuse anywhere in Canada except the far North.
 Depending on your temperament, you may need to cultivate serious self-restraint.
 If you buck the trend and decide to quit drinking, expect at least one old guy to sneer, "Huh.
 Don't drink?
 Don't smoke?
 What do ya do?"
 Break free.
 Don't ever romanticize John Thompson.

 All government-issued drugs are a hit here: New Brunswick, Nova Scotia, PEI, and Newfoundland have more smokers than anywhere else in Canada.
 You don't wanna be a statistic.
-Unfortunately, statistically speaking, a solid 65 percent of interesting conversations, flirtations, and juicy scandals occur when you leave the kitchen party to get out for a cigarette (usually Player's).
+Unfortunately, statistically speaking, a solid 65 percent of interesting conversations, flirtations, and juicy scandals occur when you leave the kitchen party to get out for a dart (usually Player's).
 Pick your poison.

 Revisit the ill-advised hookups of the past.
 Consider new and unforeseen possibilities: butcher-boy at the Halifax farmer's market, the middle-aged bookstore lady, D-list musicians you meet on Twitter, oilfields workers who are only available in two-week stints, tattooed bikers, genius nerdy lawyers, blind dates, speed dates, you will date all of them, because if you're not open-minded you will end up dating no one.
 Which actually, in all likelihood, is probably best for everyone.

-Shop at cool boutiques if you wanna; however, it's a happy sartorial accident that toques, flannel, badly cut hair, etc. do double-duty for both blue-collar laborers and hipsters.
+Shop at cool boutiques if you wanna; however, it's a happy sartorial accident that toques, flannel, badly cut hair, etc. do double-duty for both blue-collar labourers and hipsters.
 Normcore has been a thing here for decades.
 Whatever your style, strangers in the coffee line get familiar enough with your wardrobe to say, "Bustin' out the vest again, huh?" or "Always like it when you wear that blue sweater."
 When That Lady At Korner Grocery gets a new barrette, you'll notice.

 Yeah, okay, you moved to Toronto when you were 21 and rode bikes and public transit and you don't believe in car culture and now you're 30 with no license.
-Good luck with the Maritimes' unpredictable, pee-smelling inter-city bus service, drastically underfunded municipal transit, and thousands of miles of crumbling highway infrastructure.
+Good luck with the Maritimes' unpredictable, pee-smelling inter-city bus service, drastically underfunded municipal transit, and thousands of kilometres of crumbling highway infrastructure.
 You probably need to get a car (either a 12-year-old Toyota Corolla or a brand new Ford F-150) at some point.
 Sorry.

 When you can't say "hi," nod.
-Follow the rule: If you know them, nod up.
+Follow the rule: if you know them, nod up.
 If you don't, nod down.

 You are missing out.
-It's a big world of killer beach parties and clubs and exotic food and non-community-theater and repertory houses.
+It's a big world of killer beach parties and clubs and exotic food and non-community-theatre and repertory houses.
 Soaring, glittering concrete and glass, interesting metro stations, beautiful brooding Czech girls, and superlative curries.
 All of it's happening without you.
 Yep.
 Next.
 Enrich your inner life.
 Read some books.
 Explore every cranny and country road.
 Live vicariously via the internet.
 Fuck FOMO.
 Embrace JOMO.

 The Maritimes lag a couple decades behind the rest of the world: blame the time-warp on traditional industry, 19th century architecture, fascination with genealogy, and lingering casual racism/sexism.
-On a smaller scale, prepare to be haunted by things like your own drunken belligerence on NYE 2006, that girl you ghosted after one date, and that lady who thinks you stole their cat.These specters will emerge, unbidden, as you're trying to grab a six pack or walk to work.
+On a smaller scale, prepare to be haunted by things like your own drunken belligerence on NYE 2006, that girl you ghosted after one date, and that lady who thinks you stole their cat.These spectres will emerge, unbidden, as you're trying to grab a six pack or walk to work.
 You will avoid eye contact.

 Moody Alistair MacLeod and depressive David Adams Richards were right: death is a part of life in the Maritimes.
 So pour out a little liquor for those who didn't make it, and pay your respects.
 As Dave Atkinson puts it, "Know the person well?
 Go to the wake.
 Barely know the person?
 Go to the wake.
 Too busy to go to the wake?
 Go to the wake."
 Confronting mortality in this way is healthy: whether or not we survive socially in the Maritimes, there will come the day when we've all gotta say farewell to Nova Scotia, forever.
 Reflect on this.
 Hopefully, we'll leave this place a little better than we found it.